← 0xkazwriting

 Vector dimensions are immutable.
 Configure an index with 768 dimensions, decide to switch embedding models later — you rebuild the entire index from scratch.
 Pick your embedding model before you index anything.

-Cloudflare's RAG stack is the fastest path from idea to working product if you're building at small-to-medium scale, want minimal infrastructure overhead, and are already in the Cloudflare ecosystem.
-The binding model makes the stack feel native in a way that stitching together managed services doesn't.
+Cloudflare's RAG stack is the fastest path from idea to working product if you're building at small-to-medium scale, want less infrastructure to manage, and are already using Cloudflare.
+Everything is connected through bindings, so it feels like one system rather than separate services wired together.

 If you need complex metadata filtering, multi-tenancy, or billions of vectors, look elsewhere.
 But for a focused RAG product where you control the data model, this is hard to beat.